open-telemetry/opentelemetry-demo/workshop/04-grafana.md

     * `frontend` (inbound)
     </details>

-    :question: Can you spot the failing service in the service graph?
+    :question: Can you spot the failing service(s) in the service graph?
 What is the error rate for the failing service?

     <details>
     <summary>Hint</summary>

-    The `accountservice` is failing.
-The error rate is aproxomently `0.0005`.
-Click on the `accountservice` node and select the `Failed request rate` menu to see the error rate.
+    The `adservice` is failing.
+The error rate is around `0.01`.
+Click on the `adservice` node and select the `Failed request rate` menu to see the error rate.
     </details>

 Let's see some more details about our traces.
 Click on the `frontend` node in the service graph to see the traces for the service by clicking on the `View traces` menu.